kubernetes-retired/heapster/README.md

 ## Community

-Contributions, questions, and comments are all welcomed and encouraged! minkube developers hang out on [Slack](https://kubernetes.slack.com) in the #sig-instrumentation channel (get an invitation [here](http://slack.kubernetes.io/)).
+Contributions, questions, and comments are all welcomed and encouraged!
+Developers hang out on [Slack](https://kubernetes.slack.com) in the #sig-instrumentation channel (get an invitation [here](http://slack.kubernetes.io/)).
 We also have the [kubernetes-dev Google Groups mailing list](https://groups.google.com/forum/#!forum/kubernetes-dev).
 If you are posting to the list please prefix your subject with "heapster: ".